sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Below are the steps to export Custom Processors.

-login to Fire Insights & go to Custom Processors list page.
+Login to Fire Insights & go to Custom Processors list page.

 .. figure:: ../_assets/developer-guide/customlist.PNG